Government

 - Convening the Steering Group, and drafting and disseminating joint statements, among other duties

-- Through various opportunities, Governor Koike has communicated Tokyo’s policies domestically and internationally on shared urban challenges such as climate change, strengthening resilience, and policies for women and children, while also emphasizing the importance of intercity collaboration and promoting partnerships with cities around the world.
+- Through various opportunities, Governor Koike has shared Tokyo’s policies domestically and internationally on common urban challenges such as climate change, strengthening resilience, and policies for women and children, while also emphasizing the importance of intercity collaboration and promoting partnerships with cities around the world.

-- In recognition of Governor Koike’s past contributions within the OECD Champion Mayors, as well as the high expectations for her leadership, she has been appointed Chair.s
+- Governor Koike has been appointed Chair in recognition of her contributions within the OECD Champion Mayors, as well as high expectations for her leadership.

 About the OECD Champion Mayors for Inclusive Growth Initiative